alphagov/govuk-frontend/docs/contributing/tasks.md

  This task will:
  - concatenate and uglify javascript (`gulp js:compile`) to a destination folder that can be specified via a --destination flag

-**`gulp generate:readme`**

-  This task will:
-  - compile all `src/components/componentName/README.njk` files to README.md markdown files
-  These files inherit view templates from `src/views`

 **`gulp compile:components`**